K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Conclusion

 \section{Conclusion}

-In this paper, we study the geometric properties of a linear system in weighted Hardy spaces.
-It is proven that the information manifolds of signal filters induced from the weighted Hardy norms for composite functions of smooth transformations and the transfer function are K\"ahler manifolds.
-The weighted Hardy norms of a transformed transfer function are related to the K\"ahler potential of the signal filter geometry.
-With the characteristics of K\"ahler manifold, various geometric objects such as the metric tensor, the Levi-Civita connection, and the Ricci tensor of the K\"ahler information manifold are also straightforwardly derived from the K\"ahler potential.
+In this paper, we investigate the geometric properties of linear systems within the framework of weighted Hardy spaces.
+We show that the information manifold of signal filters, induced by the weighted Hardy norms of composite functions formed by smooth transformations and transfer functions, is a K\"ahler manifold.
+The weighted Hardy norm of the transformed transfer function is directly related to the K\"ahler potential of the corresponding signal filter geometry.
+With the structural properties of K\"ahler manifolds, key geometric objects, such as the metric tensor, the Levi-Civita connection, and the Ricci tensor, can be efficiently derived from the K\"ahler potential.

-The concepts of the weighted Hardy spaces with weight sequences $\omega$ and smooth transformations $\phi$ of the transfer functions are considered as the ($\phi$, $\omega$)-generalization of the K\"ahler information geometry in unweighted Hardy spaces found in \cite{choi2015kahlerian}.
-This approach is helpful for finding underlying information manifolds of signal processing filters in various weighted Hardy spaces by leveraging the integrated framework.
-For example, as a special case of weighted Hardy norms, the weighted complex cepstrum norms of a linear system also provide the information manifolds equipped with K\"ahler structures.
-The K\"ahler potential of the complex cepstrum geometry is the square of the weighted complex cepstrum norm.
-The unweighted case corresponds to the K\"ahlerian information geometry found in \cite{choi2015kahlerian}.
-Similarly, K\"ahler information manifolds of the weighted stationarity condition and the weighted power cepstrum of signal filters \cite{amari1987differential,amari2000methods} are also obtained from the same framework.
+The use of weighted Hardy spaces with weight sequences $\omega$, along with smooth transformations $\phi$ of transfer functions, constitutes what we refer to as the ($\phi$,$\omega$)-generalization of the K\"ahler information geometry developed in the context of the unweighted Hardy space \cite{choi2015kahlerian}.
+This generalized framework provides a unified and flexible approach for identifying and analyzing the underlying information manifolds associated with signal processing filters across various weighted Hardy spaces.

+As a special case of weighted Hardy norms, the weighted complex cepstrum norms of a linear system also give rise to information manifolds equipped with K\"ahler structures.
+In this setting, the K\"ahler potential of the complex cepstrum geometry is given by the square of the weighted complex cepstrum norm.
+The unweighted case corresponds to the K\"ahlerian information geometry developed in Choi and Mullhaupt \cite{choi2015kahlerian}.
+Moreover, for weight sequences of the form $\omega_s = |\rho|^{2s}$ , the weighted Hardy norms of signal filters are equivalent to the unweighted Hardy norms of signal filters with the exponentiation of $\rho$, i.e., information geometry of signal filters with the exponentiation of $\rho$ can be derived from the concept of weighted Hardy norms.